omnigroup/Apache/README.md

 ## Notes

-A version of Apache 2.4.4 with some important fixes for OmniPresence.
+A version of Apache 2.4.4 with some fixes we've submitted.

 The `vendor` branch is stock Apache source, with `master` containing our fixes.